Skip to Main Content

 Methodology

 Credible focused its search for this list to lenders that allow cosigners on personal loans.
-Also taken into account in rankings were maximum APRs, minimum income requirements, available loan amounts, terms offered, fees, discounts, and more.
+Also taken into account in rankings were maximum APRs, minimum credit score and income requirements, available loan amounts, terms offered, fees, discounts, and more.
 Credible's team of experts gathered information from each lender's website, customer service department, directly from our partners, and via email support.
 Each data point was verified by a third party to make sure it was accurate and up to date.

-Learn more about how Credible rates lenders by exploring our Personal Loans Lender Rating Methodology.
+Learn more about how Credible rates lenders by exploring our personal loans lender rating methodology.

 How to compare personal loans with a cosigner

 • Cosigner option: Not all lenders allow cosigners, so check before you apply.
 Additionally, some lenders may allow co-borrowers and not cosigners.
 A co-borrower with good credit may also help you qualify for a loan.
-But, unlike a cosigner, the co-borrower has access to loan funds.
+But, unlike a cosigner, the co-borrower has equal access to loan funds.

 • Loan amounts: Lenders vary in the loan amounts they offer.
 Look for those that best suit your situation and the expense(s) you want to cover.
 Personal loan amounts can range from $600 to more than $100,000

 • Time to fund: Funding times vary.
 Check the average amount of time a lender takes to approve applications and deliver funds.
-Most lenders can fund in about a week or less, some even as soon as the same or next business day.
+Most lenders can fund in about a week or less, some even as soon as the same day or the next business day.

 Lenders often provide most, if not all, of the above information when you prequalify online.
 The rest can usually be found in their FAQ sections, by running some numbers, or by contacting a customer support representative.